Mustafa Shokay: Political career

-But on 11 February 1918 Bolsheviks sent troops to Kokand.
-The power was on equal and Kokand was completely destroyed, the troops were armed with machine guns and cannons, which were not in Kokand, Turkestan.
-Shokay moved through Fergana to Tashkent.
+So on 11 February 1918 the Bolsheviks sent troops to Kokand.
+Kokand was completely destroyed, as the Bolshevik troops were armed with machine guns and cannons, which were not available in Kokand, Turkestan.
+Shokay fled through Fergana to Tashkent.
 On his head a bounty of 1000 rubbles was placed.
 At that time Mustafa Shokay was the youngest politician, who advocated for Turkestan Autonomy, but he was against separatism.
-When he was in hiding Mustafa met his old friend Maria Gorina, whom he married in April 1918, After this event Shokay said:” We called the soviet power then established in Tashkent the «enemy of our people».
+When he was in hiding, Mustafa met his old friend Maria Gorina, whom he married in April 1918, After this event Shokay said:” We called the soviet power then established in Tashkent the «enemy of our people».
 I have not changed my view on the matter in the last ten years.”

 During the following years Shokay wrote and published a book:” Turkestan under the Soviet Union (On the characteristics of the dictatorship of the proletariat)”.